SurvivrrHayde/class-with-friends/README.md

 # Class with Friends

-Class with Friends is a mobile iOS app designed to revolutionize class scheduling and collaboration among students at the University of Virginia (UVA).
-With a focus on simplicity and efficiency, the app offers a comprehensive platform for students to manage their class schedules, connect with peers, and explore future academic opportunities.
+Class with Friends is a mobile iOS app built with React Native and Firebase, enabling users to connect with friends and view their class schedules effortlessly.
+Utilizing the UVA SIS API, users can access comprehensive class data for a specific semester, simplifying class input via dropdown menus.
+The app facilitates group formation, allowing users to see class rosters of group members, fostering collaboration on current and future class selections.
+Available on the App Store.

 ## Key Features